flinker-app/docs/docs/faq-share-app-for-microsoft-sharepoint.md

 Use ISO 19650 to manage access to websites or web applications that are embedded in Microsoft Teams or SharePoint when access is controlled through Microsoft 365, SharePoint, or a supported URL-based configuration.

+## Use a custom permission model

+Are you an enterprise or public sector organization, or do you need a custom permission model?
+[Book a call with a solution expert](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/) to discuss your requirements.